-Fortunately, I am now due to receive treatment as being pregnant means I am considered high priority.
-However, until now I have been trying to manage this thing on my own for the past year.
+Luckily, I am now due to receive treatment as being pregnant means I am considered high priority.
+But until now I have been trying to manage this thing on my own for the past year.

 In this post I discuss everything I did to start bulimia recovery while waiting for professional help.
 Much of this was based on advice from my previous therapist and the book, Overcoming Binge Eating by Christopher Fairburn.

 It’s important to say I am neither a doctor nor a psychologist.
-These are simply self help measures I have taken to help myself.
+These are simply self help measures I took to help myself.